bitovi/academy/README.md

 npm run dev
 ```

 This will take a while the first time.
 The site will be created in the `academy` folder.
 Use `http-server` or something similar to view site with automatic refreshing on file-save.
 (In your browser you may need to open the academy folder if running from root.)
-If you don't use something like `http-server`, you will need to refresh after changes.
+If you don’t use something like `http-server`, you will need to refresh after changes.

-If the upcoming calendar events section returns "Sorry, events can't load right now", it may be an issue with the ip address, so try http://localhost:5500/academy/
+If the upcoming calendar events section returns "Sorry, events can’t load right now", it may be an issue with the ip address, so try http://localhost:5500/academy/

 ### Changing styles or images